Travel

 2. Join Local Communities

 Rather than clustering with compatriots, join local hobby groups or volunteer activities.
 Shared activities build connections even with imperfect language skills.
-(Books on cross-cultural understanding can also be helpful)
+Books on cross-cultural understanding can also be helpful.
+In settings like sports, music, or cooking classes where non-verbal shared experience exists, trust can be built regardless of language proficiency.
+Isolation is the single greatest factor that worsens culture shock, so getting out, however imperfectly, is vital.

 3. Maintain Your Own Routines

 Morning coffee, weekend exercise, favorite music.
 Routines that preserve your identity serve as emotional anchors in unfamiliar environments.
-(Books on expat life offer concrete tips)
+Books on expat life offer concrete tips.
+When the environment is changing dramatically, intentionally holding onto "things that don't change" secures a psychological anchor.
+You don't need to adapt everything to the new setting; protecting your core habits sustains mental stability.

 Psychological Strategies for Surviving the "Crisis Phase"